-Carlisle Academy’s Veterans Program provides services for veterans and their immediate family members.
-Carlisle Academy’s goal is to give those who have served our country an opportunity to learn or rediscover equestrian sports and successfully master a new skill, while providing a foundation for positive experiences and improved well being.
+Carlisle Academy’s Veterans Program provides services for Veterans and Service Members.
+Carlisle Academy’s goal is to give those who have served our country an opportunity to learn or rediscover equestrian sports and successfully master a new skill, while providing a foundation for positive experiences and improved well-being.
 First piloted in the summer of 2008 under the PATH International (Professional Association of Therapeutic Horsemanship) Equine Services for Heroes Program to assist veterans in their recovery and reintegration back into their communities.

 Channel 6 News put together a piece, titled “SERVICE AND SACRIFICE: HORSES KEY IN HELPING VETERANS HEAL”, to help spread the news about para-equestrian sport opportunities for veterans.
 Click to view.

 For more information, contact the office at 207-985-0374, or email your inquiry to email@example.com.